These Awe-Inspiring Views Are Worth the Trek

 Dingmans Creek Trail

 The Dingmans Creek Trail is another waterfall hotspot located in the Delaware Water Gap National Recreation Area.
 The trail offers an easy 0.4-mile hike to Dingmans Falls, the second highest waterfall in Pennsylvania at 130 feet tall.
 You’ll also spot Silverthread Falls, which is 80 feet high.
 The trail has boardwalk paths, so most of it is stroller and wheelchair accessible.
-The Dingmans Falls Visitors Center leads guided hikes and educational programs in the summer.

 Falls Trail at Ricketts Glen State Park

 Known as “The Niagara of Pennsylvania,” Bushkill Falls features eight waterfalls within a 300-acre park.
 They have four different hiking trails for all ages and abilities.
-The easiest trail is a 15-minute walk that will take you directly to the Main Falls, which tower at 100 feet tall.
-Embrace the spirit of adventure on the challenging red trail, a two-mile trek that passes all of the falls.
+The easiest trail is a 15-minute walk that will take you directly to the Main Falls, which towers at 100 feet tall.
+Embrace the spirit of adventure on the red trail, a two-mile trek that passes all of the falls.

 Lehigh Gorge Trail at Lehigh Gorge State Park